 - Use Git to compare and share code with other teammates

-- Write code that you can explain thoroughly to others with or without programming knowledge
+- Write and document code that you can explain thoroughly to others with or without programming knowledge

-- Import graphics into the project and review with the designer & tester
+- Import graphics into the project and review them with the designer and project manager

 - Sound Designer specifies, acquires, and creates auditory elements, like music and sound effects, using audio production techniques and tools

 - Ensure that the art/sound assets are added to the Unity project correctly

 - Communicate, document, and study the game’s design needs and best practices